-When this has been identified, the Inclusion Team will work with other staff in order to support children appropriately.
+When this has been identified, the SENCo will work with other staff in order to support children appropriately.

-The Gordon's Children's Academy's Inclusion Manager is Miss Debnam:
+The Gordon's Children's Academy's SENCo Barbara Langiano:

 "I am responsible for ensuring that children with SEND are provided for throughout the school, following the Special Educational Needs and Disabilities Policy.
 I work with staff to set targets and plan and review interventions for children with SEND.
 I also liaise with outside agencies in order to gain more specialist support.
 Other SENCO responsibilities can be seen in the 2015 SEND Code of Practice: 0 to 25 years